NYCIST/macos-app-blocker/README.md

 3. **Optional**: Enter IP addresses where blocking should occur
 4. Generate the full setup script
 5. Run the script with `sudo` on your Mac
-6. If you didn't upload a school days file, manually add dates to `/usr/local/etc/school_days.txt`
-7. If you didn't provide IP addresses, manually add them to `/usr/local/etc/school_ips.txt`
-8. The app will be blocked automatically when all conditions are met
+6. The system will automatically manage blocking based on your conditions

+**How it works**: A checker daemon runs every 60 seconds, evaluates all conditions (time, school day, IP address), and loads or unloads the blocking daemon as needed.
+This ensures blocking works even after sleep/wake cycles or network changes.

 ### Manual Control
 1. Select your app
 2. Generate block and restore scripts
 3. Run `block_[app].sh` to start blocking the app of your choice
-4. Run `restore_[app].sh` to stop blocking and removal of cron jobs and LaunchDaemons
+4. Run `restore_[app].sh` to stop blocking and remove all components

 ## 📋 Requirements